usnistgov/800-63-3/sp800-63-3/sec4_model.md

 #### 4.3.2.
 Credentials

-As described in the preceding sections, credentials bind an authenticator to the subscriber as part of the issuance process.
+As described in the preceding sections, credentials bind an authenticator to the subscriber, via an identifier, as part of the issuance process.
 Credentials are stored and maintained by the CSP.
 The claimant possesses a authenticator, but is not necessarily in possession of the electronic credentials.
 For example, database entries containing the user attributes are considered to be credentials for the purpose of this document but are possessed by the verifier.
 X.509 public key certificates are a classic example of credentials the claimant can (and often does) possess.

 #### 4.3.3.
 Authentication Process